 Extend the current selection of bases to cover complete open reading frames.
-Selecting a single base or codon and then choosing this menu item has a similar effect to double clicking the middle button on a base or residue (see the section called Changing the Selection from a View Window for details).
+Selecting a single base or codon and then choosing this menu item has a similar effect to double clicking the middle button on a base or residue (see the section called Changing the Selection from a View Window in Chapter 3 for details).